Responsibility &

 Training & Development Platform

-Lactalis American Group has made a significant investment to further support the training and development of our employees by partnering with Lactalis Group’s digital training platform for employees worldwide, with a primary focus on Lactalis’ core managerial values, best practices and industrial expertise as well as training programs in areas such as leadership and management, communication, language and IT training courses.
+Lactalis American Group has made a significant investment to further support the training and development of our employees by partnering with Lactalis Group’s digital training platform for employees worldwide.
+We have a primary focus on Lactalis’ core managerial values, best practices and industrial expertise as well as training programs in areas such as leadership and management, communication, language and IT training courses.
+Our programs include: Academies (industrial, cheese, maintenance), STEP for supervisors, INSIGHTS for salaried and office hourly employees, and Safety Training.

 Talent Development & Career Growth

-Lactalis American Group offers student positions every year in a variety of functions such as Quality, Customer Service, Sales, Supply Chain, Purchasing, and Finance.
-Throughout the year, we often partner with local University and College Co-op programs to hire students into these functions.
+Lactalis American Group has established a robust management review process for leaders that aims to better identify key talent and build development and succession plans to advance career development.
+Lactalis American Group offers student positions every year in a variety of functions such as Quality, Customer Service, Sales, Supply Chain, Purchasing, Finance and Marketing and Research and Development.
+Throughout the year, we often partner with local university and college co-op programs to hire students for positions in these functions.

 Educational Assistance Policy